Arlene Dahl: Adventure films

 Dahl was hired by Pine-Thomas Productions to a multi-picture contract.
 She was cast in Caribbean Gold (1952), a swashbuckler starring John Payne.

 She went to Universal-International to co-star with Alan Ladd in a French Foreign Legion story, Desert Legion (1953); then Pine-Thomas used her again in Jamaica Run (1953) and Sangaree (1953).
 The latter starred Fernando Lamas, whom Dahl would marry.

 She supported Bob Hope in the comedy Here Come the Girls (1953).
 Dahl and Lamas reunited on The Diamond Queen (1953) at Warner Bros.

 In 1953, Dahl played Roxanne on stage in a short-lived revival of Cyrano de Bergerac opposite Jose Ferrer.

 Dahl played the ambitious Carol Talbot in Woman's World (1954) at Fox, and she was Rock Hudson's leading lady in Universal's adventure war film Bengal Brigade (1954).

 She began writing a syndicated beauty column in 1952, and opened Arlene Dahl Enterprises in 1954, marketing cosmetics and designer lingerie.

 Dahl began appearing on television, including episodes of Lux Video Theatre (including a 1954 adaptation of Casablanca, wherein she played Ilsa) and The Ford Television Theatre.

 Dahl was both a mystery guest (April 25, 1954) and a panelist on the CBS game show What's My Line?.
 In 1953, she hosted ABC's anthology series The Pepsi-Cola Playhouse.

 John Payne and Dahl were reunited in a film noir, Slightly Scarlet (1956), alongside Rhonda Fleming, another red-haired star.

 Dahl made some films in England for Columbia: Wicked as They Come (1956) and Fortune Is a Woman (1957).
 In 1957, she sued Columbia for $1 million, saying the film's advertisements for Wicked as They Come were "lewd" and "degraded" her.
 A judge threw out the suit.

 Dahl hosted the short-lived television series Opening Night (1958) and had the female lead in the adventure movie Journey to the Center of the Earth (1959), opposite James Mason and Pat Boone.
-She was injured on set making the latter, but it turned out to be one of her most successful films.
+She fainted from doing the whirlpool scene in the latter, but it turned out to be one of her most successful films.